reflectoring/reflectoring.github.io/_posts/2020-10-31-manage-jdks-with-sdkman.md

 ================================================================================
 ```

-Now to install the JDK of our choice run: `sdk install java <candidate>`.
-For example: `sdk install java 15.0.1.j9-adpt`
+To install the JDK of our choice run: `sdk install java <candidate>`.
+For example: `sdk install java 15.0.1.j9-adpt`.

 SDKMAN! will now download the desired JDK and will ask us if we want to set it as default.

 ```
 Downloading: java 15.0.1.j9-adpt